+CEE participants:

-- CEE participants will have the necessary hardware infra-structure for education (teaching/computer laboratories), software for education, updated and trained staff, training capacities for continuing education to be offered to industry, restructured existing courses, and will have introduced three new classes. - All participants will have three EU compatible and equivalent courses, international links with other universities, and the courseware as above.
+necessary hardware infrastructure for education (teaching/computer laboratories), software for education, updated and trained staff, training capacities for continuing education to be offered to industry, restructured existing courses, and introduced three new classes.

+All participants:

+three EU compatible and equivalent courses, international links with other universities, and the courseware as above.